Programming in Turtle Graphics

 For those who want to learn more about how computers work, this provides a unique facility to "see under the bonnet" of a computer.
 The system incorporates a visual compiler which translates the written program into a form of "machine code" for a virtual Turtle Machine (when the program runs, it is this compiled "machine code" that is actually executed).
 Since the Turtle Machine supports parameterised procedures with full recursion, this gives an opportunity to learn about a fascinating topic which is usually confined to advanced university courses, but entirely accessible (though not easy) when presented in this way.

-The first versions of the Turtle System were designed to introduce programming for Joint Honours students at the University of Leeds.
+The first versions of the Turtle System were designed to introduce programming to Joint Honours students at the University of Leeds.
 For legacy interest, they are available here, together with full online documentation (including comprehensive help, learning materials, and exercises), in the old Windows Help format.
 For the 2003 system using Pascal-style syntax, go to Turtle Pascal 7.0.
 For the 2004 Java-style system go to Turtle Java 8.05.